verus-lang/verus/source/docs/guide/src/spec_lib.md

 the `len()` methods of `Seq` and `Set` return lengths of type `nat`, which is unbounded.

-`Set` and `Map` represent finite sets and maps.
+`Seq`, `Set`, and `Map` objects are always finite.
 `ISet` and `IMap` represent possibly-infinite sets and maps.
 This allows specifications to talk about collections that are larger than could be contained in the physical memory of a computer.

-Everything you can do with the finite version can also be done with the infinite version.
-One key benefit of the finite version is that Verus knows the finite property at type time, which can prevent some SMT-time proof failure surprises.
+The possibly-infinite versions have one key benefit: You can construct them without proving they're finite.
+The finite versions have two key benefits.
-Another important benefit of the finite version is that you can use it to define recursive types, e.g., an `enum T` can contain a field of type `Set<T>`.
+First, they can be used in recursive types; e.g., an `enum T` can contain fields of type `Set<T>` and `Map<T, U>` but not `ISet<T>` or `IMap<T, U>`.

-Sequences are always finite.
+Second, the verifier knows the finiteness property always holds, which can prevent some SMT-time proof failure surprises.
+For instance, adding an element to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might have an undefined length.

 ## Constructing and using Seq, Set, Map